 Our operations are subject to operating hazards and risks normally incidental to handling, storing and delivering combustible liquids such as propane.
 We have been, and will continue to be, a defendant in various legal proceedings and litigation as a result of these operating hazards and risks, and as a result of other aspects of our business.
+In this regard, our natural gas and electricity business is currently a defendant in two putative class action suits in the federal district courts of New York and Pennsylvania.
+The complaints allege a number of claims under various consumer statutes and common law in New York and Pennsylvania regarding pricing offered to electricity customers in those states.
+The complaint in the Pennsylvania action was dismissed in its entirety by the district court, which dismissal is being appealed by the plaintiff.
+The complaint in the New York action was dismissed in part by the district court, but causes of action based on the New York consumer statute and breach of contract were allowed to proceed.
+Based on the nature of the allegations under these suits, we believe that the suits are without merit and are defending each of these suits vigorously.
+With respect to these pending suits, the Partnership has determined, based on the allegations and discovery to date, that no reserve for a loss contingency is required.
+The Partnership is unable to reasonably estimate the possible loss or range of loss, if any, arising from either of these two actions.
 Although any litigation is inherently uncertain, based on past experience, the information currently available to us, and the amount of our accrued insurance liabilities, we do not believe that currently pending or threatened litigation matters, or known claims or known contingent claims, will have a material adverse effect on our results of operations, financial condition or cash flow.